thedev132/hcb/dev-docs/guides/fees.md

 Essentially, we calculate the total amount of fees we should have charged all-time and then the total amount of fees we’ve ever charged them all-time.
 If the difference is zero, we need to charge them fees (or give them a credit if we overcharged).

 A couple of things to note about this SQL query.
-Every time we create a `CanonicalEventMapping` we create a `Fee` record for that transaction that stores the fee that needs to be charged for that transaction.
+Every time we create a `CanonicalEventMapping`, we create a `Fee` record for that transaction that stores the fee that needs to be charged for that transaction.

-These reason for this line:
+The reason for this line:

 ```sql
 and f.reason = 'HACK CLUB FEE'